RudiHansen/CCComputer/README.md

 I was thinking that perhaps I should look into separating thinks into different processes that may be able to run at the same time, using parallel.waitForAll
-1. Process that receives modem messages, and processes them modem.receiveMessages() Protocol S   : Status updates from Turtles  (Done) Protocol QB  : Question about blocks
-    Protocol QL  : Question about locations     (Not made) Protocol QS  : Question about STOP Command  (Not made) Protocol QBL : Question about block lists   (Not made) Protocol
+1. Process that receives modem messages, and processes them modem.receiveMessages() Protocol S   : Status updates from Turtles  (Done) Protocol QB  : Question about blocks        (Done) Protocol QL  : Question about locations     (Not made) Protocol QS  : Question about STOP Command  (Not made) Protocol QBL : Question about block lists   (Not made)

-2. Process that handles the monitor, and perhaps also monitor_touch events Screen for Menu                             (Done) Screen for Turtle List                      (Done) Screen for questions about blocks
-    Screen for stopping a turtle
+2. Process that handles the monitor, and perhaps also monitor_touch events Screen for Menu                             (Done) Screen for Turtle List                      (Done) Screen for questions about blocks           (Done) Screen for stopping a turtle

 3. Process that reads jobs for turtles from files and sends them to the turtles.